 What Is The Cost Of Living In Sheffield?

-As per UniAcco’s data, the average rent per week in Sheffield is around £117.
-This makes Sheffield one of the cheapest places in the UK to rent student accommodation.
-Even if you remove the cost of Sheffield accommodation from the equation, Sheffield still scores high on affordability and is consistently touted as one of the most affordable cities in the UK for students.
-The average monthly rent for a 85 m2 (900 Sqft) furnished Sheffield accommodation in the city centre is around £1,360.
+As per UniAcco’s data, Sheffield is one of the cheapest places in the UK to rent student accommodation.
+Even if you remove the cost of Sheffield accommodation from the equation, the Sheffield cost of living still scores high on affordability and is consistently touted as one of the most affordable cities in the UK for students.

 Premium Housing Option – Sheffield 3